CIRCL/IP-ASN-history/README.md

 IP-ASN-history
 ==============

-IP-ASN-history is a tool to query an IP address to get the ASN history of the announce.
+IP-ASN-history is a server software to store efficiently the history of BGP announces and quickly lookup IP addresses origins.
+The server is supporting bgpdump format for importing BGP announces (e.g. from RIPE RIS dump or your own openbgpd dump file).

 1. Prerequired